-Oil steadies as caution sets in ahead of OPEC meeting
+Oil rises, but capped as caution sets in ahead of OPEC meeting

 At its meeting next week, the group is widely expected to extend the deal beyond its March 2018 expiry date.

-"There's a general belief that anything but an extension could have a significant negative impact...
-So the market is just waiting for confirmation that OPEC wants to move on with the extension," said Ole Hansen, senior manager at Saxo Bank.
+"The market is just waiting for confirmation that OPEC wants to move on with the extension," said Ole Hansen, senior manager at Saxo Bank.

-But doubts about the willingness of some participants including Russia to keep restricting production has led traders to take a more cautious approach and weighed on prices.
+But doubts about the willingness of some participants including Russia to keep restricting production have led traders to take a more cautious approach and weighed on prices.

-"We cannot avoid focusing on the very extended long position that's currently in the market.
-It needs to be fed continued bullish news," Hansen said.

-"As we've had a bit of a lull in that over the past week and a half, we have seen prices drift ... lower."
+"Against the positive news we have some comments from Russia which could indicate that they at this stage prefer to wait and see," Hansen said.

+"And obviously a deal in order to be successful needs to have everyone on board."

+Russian news agency TASS reported on Tuesday that the country's oil producers had met with the energy ministry to discuss a six-month extension, as opposed to the nine months originally floated by President Vladimir Putin.

-However, the biggest headache for OPEC has been a rise in U.S. drilling activity, led by shale oil producers.
+But the biggest headache for OPEC has been a rise in U.S. drilling activity, led by shale oil producers.

 Energy consultancy Westwood Global Energy Group said U.S. output would climb even faster than implied by the rising rig count, which has jumped from 316 rigs in mid-2016 to 738 last week, as producers become more productive per well.